adamtric/School_District_Analysis_v2/README.md

 ### School Summary

-We see a pretty similar story in the per_school_summary data frame as well.
-Only Thomas High School's scores and percentages were altered.
-But they were only altered by a few hundreths of a point or percentage.
+* Only Thomas High School's scores and percentages were altered.
+* Only altered by a few hundreths of a point or percentage.

 ### Thomas High School

-In terms of how Thomas High School performed compared to the other schools, the school still performed very well despite losing some high scores from the 9th grade class.
-However, they now fell behind a few schools in the percentage of students who passed reading.
-Despite this, they were still the 2nd highest school in terms of percentage of students who passed both math and reading.
+* The school still performed very well despite losing some high scores from the 9th grade class. t
+* They now fell behind a few schools in the percentage of students who passed reading.
+* They were still the 2nd highest school in terms of percentage of students who passed both math and reading.

 Original